M1chael910/CIS106-Michael-Murphy/README.md

 ## Assignment 6

 This assignment reviewed the same topics as the last assignment, and applied it to different exercises.
 I worked with functions, using parameters to input arguments into the function, and return a value.
 I used functions to split up the functionallity of my program to keep my code clean and make it easier to debug.
 I intend to use these skills to improve the quality and readability of my code, and to make it easier to debug, which goes towards my goal of being a web developer.

+## Assignment 7

+In this assignment I learned about conditions and the different control structures and how they can be applied to our code.
+I have a decent understanding of these but it was helpful reviewing them for my specific language this semester.
+Conditions and control structures are a core part of programming and, in my experience, are used very frequently when coding, which makes them an extremely useful skill to know when becoming a developer.